 To learn more about Corinthian Hall Exhibits, visit makingamuseumkc.org.

-Private funds are being raised by the Kansas City Museum Foundation for the design and production of Corinthian Hall’s exhibits.
+Private funds are being raised by the Kansas City Museum Foundation for the design, development, fabrication, and installation of Corinthian Hall’s exhibits.

 For more information and questions, please contact Anna Marie Tutera at email@example.com.